 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary among judges, magistrate judges, and magistrates was $115,760 in May 2012.
-The same source predicted that the employment of magistrates (along with judges and magistrate judges) will grow by only about 2% between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary among judges, magistrate judges, and magistrates was $126,930 in May 2015.
+The same source predicted that the employment of magistrates (along with judges and magistrate judges) will grow by only 1% between 2014 and 2024.
 Competition for the jobs that open is stiff, since there is a great deal of prestige in sitting on the bench.

 Alternate Career Options

 Arbitrator, Mediator and Conciliator

 These positions normally require at least a bachelor's degree along with relevant work experience, although some require a master's degree or a law degree.
 These professionals work outside of the court system to attempt resolution of conflicts between parties.
-They could expect average employment growth of 10% during the 2012-2022 decade, and these positions paid an annual median salary of $61,280 in 2012, according to the BLS.
+They could expect average employment growth of 9% during the 2014-2024 decade, and these positions paid an annual median salary of $58,020 in May of 2015, according to the BLS.

 Paralegal and Legal Assistant

 Paralegals and legal assistants normally earn an associate's degree in paralegal studies; those who already hold a bachelor's degree in another field may earn a postsecondary certificate in paralegal studies.
 While assisting lawyers, these professionals organize and maintain files, write documents and perform legal research.
-They earned an annual median wage of $46,990 in 2012 and could anticipate faster than average increases in available positions, with 17% growth through 2022, the BLS said in 2012.
+They earned an annual median wage of $48,810 in 2015 and could anticipate average increases in available positions, with 8% growth between 2014 and 2024, the BLS said in 2015.